Computing: Computer Basics

 2. Disconnecting removable devices.

-As for your harddisk, there may be data transfer between your computer's memory and removable devices (USB disks, flush drives, SD cards) even if you don't notice it.
+As for your harddisk, there may be data transfer between your computer's memory and removable devices (USB disks, flash drives, SD cards) even if you don't notice it.
 And as for your harddisk, interrupting this transfer may result in corrupted files.
 Removable devices are used for user or work data, thus you can't "kill" your Windows operating system or programs running on it.
 But, incorrectly removing a storage device may result in data loss!
 If you are really unlucky you may even loose the entire content stored on the media.
 Simple rule: Do not disconnect removable devices until they are ready to!
 Being ready simply meaning that nor Windows, nor any application accesses the files on that drive.
 To be safe:

 1. In the system tray (bottom-right corner of the desktop, where you find the time and language information), click the little arrow to show the icons normally hidden.
 Find "Safely remove harware and eject media" (disk icon).
 Right-click it and in the device list displayed, click the one, that you want to disconnect